Amelia Earhart: Landing and reception

+Aftermath

 Friendship departed Burry Port Harbour at approximately 11 a.m. on 19 June 1928, beginning the final leg of its journey to Southampton, but not without a final moment of drama.
 Among the spectators that morning was Sir Arthur Whitten Brown, who—alongside John Alcock—had completed the first non-stop transatlantic flight in 1919.
 Living in nearby Swansea, Whitten Brown had travelled to Burry Port with his family to congratulate Earhart and present her with a bouquet of flowers.
 A boat was dispatched to carry him out to the Friendship, but unaware of his approach, the crew had already begun their departure.
 As a result, a potentially historic meeting between the first man and the first woman to cross the Atlantic nonstop by air was narrowly missed.

 At Southampton, the Friendship crew were once again met by enthusiastic crowds.
 Among those welcoming them was Amy Phipps Guest—the flight's principal sponsor and owner of Friendship.
 It was the first time Guest and Earhart met in person.

-She had changed aircraft and flew an Avro Avian 594 Avian III, SN: R3/AV/101 that was owned by Irish aviator Lady Mary Heath, the first woman to hold a commercial flying licence in Britain.
+She had changed aircraft and flew an Avro 594 Avian III, that was owned by Irish aviator Lady Mary Heath, the first woman to hold a commercial flying licence in Britain.
 Earhart later acquired the aircraft and had it shipped to the United States.